shreyabirthare/public_lab2/README.md

     For full credit:

-    * The dockerfiles should build each microservice successfully (15%),
+    * The docker files should build each microservice successfully (15%),
-    * The docker compose file should be able to bring up/tear down the whole application using one command (10%),
+    * The docker-compose file should be able to bring up/tear down the whole application using one command (10%),
     * The catalog file and order log file should be persisted after container removal (5%).